-Perform three sessions on day one, each training session lasting 10-15 minutes.
+Perform three sessions on day 1, each training session lasting 10-15 minutes.

-To have your pet learn that the Boundary Flags and warning beep and vibration from the Receiver Collar define the new Pet Area.
+To have your pet learn that the Boundary Flags and warning beep from the Receiver Collar define the new Pet Area.

-- Program the Static Correction Level on the Receiver Collar to Level 1 Tone Plus Vibration Only Training Mode and place it on your pet's neck. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
+- Program the Receiver Collar to level #2 or #3 depending on the size and temperament of your pet. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
 Note: Be sure the extra collar does not put pressure on the Contact Points. - Have tiny pieces of treats that your pet will find desirable available (hot dogs or lunch meat work well). - Have your pet's favorite play toy available.

 - 1. Begin by walking your pet on a leash in the Pet Area.
-Calmly praise and talk to your pet. - 2.
+Calmly praise and talk to your pet, occasionally giving treats. - 2.
 Move toward the Boundary Flags (10A).
-Keep your mood happy. - 3.
-With full control of your pet on a leash, walk to the flags.
-As your pet enters the Static Correction Zone, the Receiver Collar will begin to beep and vibrate (10B).
-Allow him to stay in the Static Correction Zone for 2 seconds then gently help him back into the Pet Area (10C).
-Immediately praise and offer your pet a treat as he enters the Pet Area, even if you have helped with the leash. - 4.
-Repeat this process at the same Boundary Flag until your pet resists going into the Static Correction Zone. - 5.
-Aim to master 3-4 Boundary Flags per session.
-Make this FUN!
-Praise if your pet quickly retreats or resists going into the Static Correction Zone.
+Keep your mood happy and throw treats to the ground. - 3.
+With full control of your pet on a leash, toss a treat on the outside edge of the flags.
+As your pet enters the Static Correction Zone to receive the treat, he will begin to receive a mild Static Correction (10B).
+The longer your pet remains in the Static Correction Zone, the stronger the Static Correction will get.
+Allow him to stay in the Static Correction Zone for 2 seconds then gently help your pet back into the Pet Area (10C).
+Immediately praise and offer him a treat as he enters the Pet Area, even if you have helped with the leash.
+Wiggle a Boundary Flag to help your pet understand that the discomfort of the Static Correction happens around the flags. - 4.
+Repeat this process at several different Boundary Flags.
+Your pet should start to resist going after the treat in the Static Correction Zone.
+If your pet continues to enter the Static Correction Zone, check the fit of his Receiver Collar and allow him 2-3 seconds in the zone before pulling him back to the Pet Area.